HOMESCHOOL GUIDELINES AND HARVEST HOMESCHOOL POLICIES

 1. Getting Started

 Now that you have made the decision to homeschool, getting started on the right track is very important.
 Deciding what curriculum to use is the first step to take.
 There are several curriculums available to home educators.
 You can decide to use one, more than one, or even mix and match subjects from different resources.
-Listed below are a few providers of homeschool curriculum.
-Please understand that every family and child is different, and may have different ways of learning, and in no way are we endorsing the use of any of these curriculums, but rather offer these as possible resources.
+Every family and child is different and may have different ways of learning and in no way are we endorsing the use of any of curriculum.
 It is your family’s responsibility to decide and acquire homeschool curriculum.
-A full list of recommendations is located on our website under the homeschool resources tab.
+A list of recommendations is located on our website under the homeschool resources tab.

-Harvest Homeschool, highly recommends enrolling in CHEAHA (Christian Educators At Home of Anniston), a support group of homeschooling families who have come together to offer educational field trips, SAT test administration, day activities, Junior/Senior community involvement opportunities, and a Spring prom.
-With the minimal yearly membership fee, you will receive online newsletters to inform you of events and activities in the area for homeschoolers, and other resources to help you in your homeschooling journey.
+Harvest Homeschool highly recommends enrolling in CHEAHA (Christian Educators At Home of Anniston), a support group of homeschooling families who have come together to offer educational field trips, SAT test administration, day activities, Junior/Senior community involvement opportunities, and a Spring prom.
+With the minimal yearly membership fee, you will receive online newsletters to inform you of events and activities in the area for homeschoolers and other resources to help you in your homeschooling journey.
 It is not mandatory that you join CHEAHA.
-More information on the services offered through CHEAHA visit http://cheaha.blogspot.com.

 2. Alabama Law